 Associate Architect: Liz Haestier (RIBA) joined Wales, Wales and Rawson in 2004 from Woodhall Planning and Conservation, becoming an associate in 2010.
 Liz has experience in both conservation and new build community, schools and residential projects.
 Liz is a member of both the Art and Architecture Committee and Historic Churches Committee for the Diocese of Leeds.

 Architect: Lynn Northrop joined Wales, Wales and Rawson originally in 1984 as a student and qualified there.
 Since then she has worked for Rance Booth & Smith in Saltaire and the Bowman Riley Partnership, returning to Wales Wales & Rawson in 2001.
 Lynn has worked on a wide range of project types, most notably in education, housing and church alterations.

 Architect: Tony Keeble joined Overton Architects in 2011 from Ivan Wilson Architects where he assisted the practice director in his role as conservation officer for Blackburn with Darwen.
 He is an approved church architect for the Anglican Dioceses of Leeds and Blackburn.

 Architect: Ross Murden joined Overton Architects in 2013 having attained an honours degree in Architecture at Nottingham Trent University and having completed some valuable refurbishment experience for an architectural practice in Bucharest.
 Ross then completed his masters degree and postgraduate diploma at Leeds School of Architecture, becoming a registered architect in 2019.

-Architectural Assistant: Samuel Emmett is the most recent addition to the Overton Architects team having joined the practice in 2018.
-Sam attained his bachelor’s degree in Architecture from the University of Nottingham and has since become a valuable member of the office.
+Architectural Assistant: Joanna Sobska is the most recent addition to the Overton Architects team having joined the practice in 2019.
+Joanna attained her bachelor’s degree in Architecture from Leeds Beckett University and has since become a valuable member of the office.